Difference Between Chardonnay and Sauvignon Blanc: 2 Very Popular White Wines Go Head-to-Head

 • Food Pairing: Sauvignon Blanc’s lively acidity and citrusy flavors make it an excellent accompaniment to a variety of dishes.
 It pairs well with seafood, salads, goat cheese, fresh vegetables, and lighter fare such as grilled chicken or fish.

-To put that side by side in a table:
+To put the difference between chardonnay and sauvignon blanc side by side in a table:

 ChardonnaySauvignon Blanc